AmberWolfCyber/NachoMDM/README.md

 This project is a Python implementation of the Windows MDM enrollment and management flow, serving an MSI to the machine enroling.

-IMPORTANT RESTRICTION: The account starting the enrolment must be a member of the local administrators group on the machine.
+IMPORTANT RESTRICTION: The victim account starting the enrolment must be a member of the local administrators group on the machine.
 No UAC elevation is required.

 It implements: